jariarkko/drop-tracer/README.md

-    --fractal-crack       Generates a fractal crack, i.e., a main crack with side cracks --uniform             Sets the main crack to be equally wide throughout the model --non-uniform         Sets the main crack to be widest in the middle of the model --creation-parameter  Sets the width of the crack in its widest position
+    --fractal-crack       Generates a fractal crack, i.e., a main crack with side cracks --uniform             Sets the main crack to be equally wide throughout the model --non-uniform         Sets the main crack to be widest in the middle of the model --creation-parameter1 Sets the width of the crack in its widest position --creation-parameter2 Sets the number of steps in crack growth in the non-uniform cracks

     Options used with --simulate: